 War Stories Peace Stories

-Peace efforts are nearly invisible to the public—they are rarely reported as breaking news.
-We might occasionally see a hand shake and a peace accord signing, but we rarely hear the meaningful stories of what led to those moments, or what happened afterwards.
-These powerful, compelling stories need to be told across all media platforms to increase awareness and investment in Peace.
+Peace efforts are nearly invisible to the public—they are rarely reported in the news.
+We occasionally see two leaders shake hands and sign a peace accord, but we rarely hear the meaningful stories that led to those moments, or what happened afterwards.
+These powerful, compelling stories need to be told across all media platforms to increase awareness and investment in peace.

-In the spring of 2018 at the NY Times Center, the first War Stories Peace Stories symposium gathered a deeply experienced group of experts who engage daily and globally in this work, as either peacebuilders or journalists.
-Together they took a deep dive into ways to improve reporting on peace and conflict.
-That event was a remarkable success, fostering serious ongoing dialogue and immediate tangible results in the form of 10 news articles in global media outlets.
+The first WSPS Symposium convened in spring 2018 at the NY Times Center.
+400 experienced practitioners, who engage daily and globally in this work, as peacebuilders or journalists, took a deep dive into highlighting best practices to improve reporting on peace and conflict.
+This hugely successful event fostered serious ongoing dialogue, and immediate tangible results in the form of news articles about international peace efforts published in global media outlets.
 The project was awarded the Luxembourg Peace Prize in Peace Journalism by the World Peace Forum.

 Jamil Simon, ProducerSEE MEMBER PROFILE